MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 If you select **Cancel**, the update won’t be applied to the improvement action.
 However, you’ll continue to see the **Pending update** notification until you accept the update.

-**Why we recommend accepting updates**

-Accepting updates helps ensure you have the most updated guidance on using solutions and taking appropriate improvement actions to help you meet the requirements of the certification at hand.
+- **Why we recommend accepting updates**: Accepting updates helps ensure you have the most updated guidance on using solutions and taking appropriate improvement actions to help you meet the requirements of the certification at hand.

-**Why you might want to defer an update**

-If you’re in the middle of completing an assessment that includes the improvement action, you may want to ensure you’ve finished work on it before you accept the update.
+- **Why you might want to defer an update**: If you’re in the middle of completing an assessment that includes the improvement action, you may want to ensure you’ve finished work on it before you accept the update.
 You can defer the update for a later time by selecting **Cancel** on the review update flyout pane.

-#### Accept all updates at once
+##### Accept all updates at once

 If you have multiple updates and want to accept them all at one time, select the **Accept all updates** link at the top of your improvement actions table.
 A flyout pane will appear which lists the number of actions to be updated.
 Select the **Accept updates** button to apply all updates.